Children's Dentistry FAQ - Paediatric Dental Care at Smile Solutions ## When should my child first visit the dentist? The Australian Dental Association recommends a child's first dental visit by t...

 Is thumb sucking bad for my child's teeth?

-Thumb sucking is normal in babies and toddlers, but if it continues beyond age 4 to 5, it can affect the alignment of the front teeth and the development of the palate.
-If your child is still sucking their thumb as their permanent teeth begin to emerge, it is worth discussing with your dentist.
-Gentle strategies can help your child break the habit before any lasting damage occurs.
+Thumb sucking is completely normal in babies and toddlers, and there's generally nothing to worry about in the early years.
+If the habit continues past age 4 to 5, though, it can start to affect the alignment of the front teeth and palate development.
+If your child is still thumb sucking when their permanent teeth begin to emerge, it's worth raising with your dentist.
+Our clinicians can suggest practical, evidence-based strategies to help your child move on from the habit before it causes any lasting changes.

 What are fissure sealants and does my child need them?

-Fissure sealants are thin protective coatings applied to the chewing surfaces of back teeth (molars).
-These teeth have deep grooves that are hard to clean and prone to decay.
-The sealant creates a smooth, sealed surface that prevents food and bacteria from getting trapped.
-It is a quick, painless procedure and one of the most effective ways to prevent cavities in children.
-Most dentists recommend sealants as soon as the permanent molars come through.
+Fissure sealants are thin protective coatings applied to the chewing surfaces of your child's back molars.
+Those teeth have naturally deep grooves that are hard to clean properly and are particularly prone to decay.
+The sealant creates a smooth surface that stops food and bacteria from getting trapped.
+It's a quick, comfortable procedure and one of the most effective preventive measures available for children.
+Most of our dentists recommend sealants as soon as your child's permanent molars come through, as part of a broader preventive care plan.

 Is fluoride safe for children?

 Yes.
-Fluoride strengthens tooth enamel and helps prevent decay.
-It is found in most Australian tap water and in children's toothpaste at age-appropriate concentrations.
-Your dentist may also apply a professional fluoride varnish during check-ups for extra protection.
-Used as directed, fluoride is safe and effective for children.
+Fluoride is a well-established tool for strengthening tooth enamel and preventing decay.
+It's present in most Australian tap water and in children's toothpastes at age-appropriate concentrations.
+During check-ups, your dentist may also apply a professional fluoride varnish for extra protection.
+Used as directed, fluoride is safe and effective — it's one of the most important factors in good oral health outcomes for children across Australia.

 Does my child need braces?

-Not every child needs braces, but many benefit from orthodontic treatment.
-Signs your child might need braces include crowded or crooked teeth, an overbite or underbite, difficulty chewing, mouth breathing, or early loss of baby teeth.
-An assessment with a specialist orthodontist at Smile Solutions - ideally around age 7 to 8 - will determine whether treatment is needed and the best time to start.
+Not every child needs orthodontic treatment, but many benefit from it.
+Signs to watch for include crowded or crooked teeth, an overbite or underbite, difficulty chewing, mouth breathing, or early loss of baby teeth.
+An assessment with one of Smile Solutions' specialist orthodontists — ideally around age 7 to 8 — will give you a clear picture of whether treatment is needed and when to start.
+Early, personalised planning makes a real difference to outcomes.

 What should I do if my child has a dental emergency?

-Stay calm and contact Smile Solutions or your nearest Core Dental practice immediately.
-For a knocked-out permanent tooth, handle it by the crown (not the root), gently rinse it, and try to place it back in the socket.
-If that is not possible, store it in milk or the child's saliva and get to the dentist within 30 minutes.
-For broken teeth, save any fragments and apply a cold compress to reduce swelling.
+Stay calm and contact Smile Solutions straight away.
+For a knocked-out permanent tooth, handle it by the crown rather than the root, rinse it gently, and try to reposition it in the socket.
+If that's not possible, store the tooth in milk or your child's own saliva and get to us within 30 minutes — time matters here.
+For broken teeth, keep any fragments and apply a cold compress to reduce swelling.
+Our team is ready to provide prompt, expert care when your child needs it most.

 Should my child see a paediatric specialist or a general dentist?

-General dentists can treat most children.
-However, a paediatric dental specialist has completed additional years of training specifically focused on treating children, including those with behavioural challenges, special needs, or complex dental issues.
-Smile Solutions engages both general dentists experienced with children and paediatric specialists, so your child receives the most appropriate level of care.
+A general dentist with experience treating children can handle most routine needs well.
+A paediatric dental specialist, though, brings additional postgraduate training focused specifically on children — including those with behavioural challenges, special needs, or more complex presentations.
+At Smile Solutions, we have both general dentists experienced in paediatric care and dedicated paediatric specialists, so your child gets the right level of expertise for their situation.

 How can I help my child feel comfortable at the dentist?